jgsimmerman/sweetleaf-vercel/content/posts/10-houseplants/coffee-plant/index.md

 published: true
 available: 1

-story: "Coffea is a genus of flowering plants in the family Rubiaceae.
-Coffea species are shrubs or small trees native to tropical and southern Africa and tropical Asia.
-The seeds of some species, called coffee beans, are used to flavor various beverages and products."
+story: "Coffea arabica , also known as the Arabian coffee, "coffee shrub of Arabia", "mountain coffee" or "arabica coffee", is a species of Coffea.
+It is believed to be the first species of coffee to be cultivated, and is the dominant cultivar, representing about 60% of global production.
+Coffee produced from the (less acidic, more bitter, and more highly caffeinated) robusta bean (C. canephora) makes up most of the remaining coffee production.
+Arabica coffee was first found in Yemen and documented by the 12th century.
+Coffea arabica is called būna in Arabic."

 ---
+Coffea arabica , also known as the Arabian coffee, "coffee shrub of Arabia", "mountain coffee" or "arabica coffee", is a species of Coffea.
+It is believed to be the first species of coffee to be cultivated, and is the dominant cultivar, representing about 60% of global production.
+Coffee produced from the (less acidic, more bitter, and more highly caffeinated) robusta bean (C. canephora) makes up most of the remaining coffee production.
+Arabica coffee was first found in Yemen and documented by the 12th century.
+Coffea arabica is called būna in Arabic.

 Coffea is a genus of flowering plants in the family Rubiaceae.
 Coffea species are shrubs or small trees native to tropical and southern Africa and tropical Asia.
-The seeds of some species, called coffee beans, are used to flavor various beverages and products. -->
+The seeds of some species, called coffee beans, are used to flavor various beverages and products.